Operation Market Garden: Debate on Allied strategy and tactics

 Operation Market Garden has remained a controversial battle for several reasons.

 Allied tactics and strategy have been much debated.
 The operation was the result of a strategy debate at the highest levels of Allied command in Europe.
 Much post-war analysis has thus probed the alternatives that were not taken, such as giving priority to securing the Scheldt estuary and so opening the port of Antwerp.
-But Montgomery insisted that the First Canadian Army should clear the German garrisons in Boulogne, Calais and Dunkirk first although the ports were damaged and would not be navigable for some time.
+However, Montgomery insisted that the First Canadian Army should clear the German garrisons in Boulogne, Calais and Dunkirk first although the ports were damaged and would not be navigable for some time.
 Admiral Cunningham warned that Antwerp would be "as much use as Timbuktu" unless the approaches were cleared, and Admiral Ramsay warned SHAEF and Montgomery that the Germans could block the Scheldt Estuary with ease.
 The (French) Channel ports were "resolutely defended" and Antwerp was the only solution.
 But the Germans reinforced their island garrisons, and the Canadians "sustained 12,873 casualties in an operation which could have been achieved at little cost if tackled immediately after the capture of Antwerp. ....
 This delay was a grave blow to the Allied build-up before winter approached."